Welcome to Nottingham University Hospitals

 What we ask of you when you visit

-- You must not visit if you are unwell and will need to answer a Visitor Viral Questionnaire to confirm you are not unwell at each visit.
-See the questions below.
+- You must not visit if you are unwell with cold/ flu like symptoms or vomiting and diarrhoea.
+We therefore may ask questions to confirm you are not unwell at each visit.

 - Please go directly to the area you are visiting and avoid going to other areas of the hospital before your visit